The Global Existence of Martingale Solutions to Stochastic Compressible Navier-Stokes Equations with Density-dependent Viscosity: Global existence of martingale solutions to the regularized system

 \section{Global existence of martingale solutions to the regularized system}

-In this section, we firstly construct parabolic approximation structure to $\eqref{sto quantum damping NS system}_{1}$, apply Galerkin approximation to our system \eqref{sto quantum damping NS system}.
-Then inspired by \cite{BreitFeireislHofmanova-book2018}, we truncate $\u$ by $R$, divide the time interval $[0,T]$ into $\frac{T}{h}$ parts, construct an iteration scheme (\ref{iteration of rho}) and (\ref{iterated momentum equ}).
-Then we take the limit $h\ra 0$ and $R\ra +\infty$.
-For any time $t$, the limit of solution of (\ref{iteration of rho}) and (\ref{iterated momentum equ}) satisfies the original system (\ref{Galerkin approximation scheme}) if we can pass to the limit $h\ra 0$ uniformly in $h$.
-At the last of this section, we aim to obtain the global existence of martingale solutions in infinite dimensional space by sending $m\ra +\infty$.
+In this section, we first construct a parabolic approximation structure to $\eqref{sto quantum damping NS system}_{1}$, and then apply Galerkin approximation to $\eqref{sto quantum damping NS system}_{1}$.
+Then like \cite{BreitFeireislHofmanova-book2018,Karatzas1988}, for the convenience of energy estimates, we truncate $|\u|$ by $R$, dividing the time interval $[0,T]$ into $\frac{T}{h}$ parts, next we construct an iteration scheme (\ref{iteration of rho and u}).
+Next, we pass to the limit $h\ra 0$, which exactly shows that the limit of solution of (\ref{iteration of rho and u}) satisfies the system (\ref{Galerkin approximation scheme}) for $\forall t$.
+Then we let $R\ra +\infty$ to achieve the global existence of the Galerkin approximated regularized system.
+At the end of this section, we aim to obtain the global existence of martingale solutions in infinite dimensional space by sending $m\ra +\infty$.